 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary.

 - 120 g onions actual onion rings - 3 onions (170g) and I discarded the ends and tiny bits in the middle

 - 1 large egg

-- 1 tsp dijon mustard
+- 1 teaspoon dijon mustard

-- 1 tbsp sparkling water
+- 1 tablespoon sparkling water

 - Oil to fry.
 Avocado ghee or coconut are best.
 I used 2 cups.

 - Use a fork to steady the onion.
 Slice into 1 cm rings.
 Remove the skin and separate the rings.
 Discard the ends and the small rings right in the centre.